WellthCare

 Rewarding Preventive Actions for Both Mind and Body

-In a typical plan, employees wait until they are sick to use benefits.
-WellthCare flips this by offering immediate, tangible rewards for preventive health actions, including those that support mental health.
-Through the WellthCare platform:
+In a typical plan, you wait until you’re sick to use benefits.
+WellthCare flips that by offering immediate, tangible rewards for preventive actions, including mental health ones.
+Through the platform:

-- Employees earn free money at the WellthCare Store for completing preventive actions like annual physicals, dental cleanings, and-critically-mental health screenings or wellness activities.
+• You earn free money at the WellthCare Store for things like annual physicals, dental cleanings, and mental health screenings or wellness activities.

-- They also get automatic contributions to a retirement account for these same actions.
-Financial stress is a major driver of mental health issues, so building wealth directly combats that root cause.
+• You also get automatic retirement contributions for those same actions.
+Financial stress is a huge driver of mental health issues, so building wealth attacks that root cause.

-- The system tracks 75 different preventive health actions, many of which (like stress management, sleep tracking, and preventive screenings) directly impact mental health.
+• The system tracks 75 different preventive actions, many directly tied to mental health (stress management, sleep tracking, preventive screenings).

 Eliminating Cost Barriers